Global Torelli theorem for irreducible symplectic orbifolds: Introduction

 Then the global Torelli theorem (Corollary \ref{torelliglobal}) can be expressed as follows: \begin{thm} Let $\Lambda$ be a lattice of signature $(3,b-3)$, with $b\geq3$.
 Assume that $\mathscr{M}_{\Lambda}\neq\emptyset$ and let $\mathscr{M}_{\Lambda}^{°}$ be a connected component of $\mathscr{M}_{\Lambda}$.
 Then the period map:

-is an isomorphism. \end{thm} To prove this theorem, several basic tools were also generalized such as the projectivity criterion (Theorem \ref{PC}): \begin{itemize} \item \emph{Let $X$ be a primitively symplectic orbifold.
-There exists a divisor $D$ on $X$ such that $q_X(D)>0$ if and only if $X$ is projective.} \end{itemize} The projectivity criterion is in particular needed to understand the Käher cone of a general (IHS) orbifolds (cf. \cite[Proposition 5.1]{Huybrechts5} and Corollary \ref{Kählercone}).
+is an isomorphism. \end{thm} To prove this theorem, several basic tools were also generalized such as the projectivity criterion: \begin{thm} Let $X$ be a primitively symplectic orbifold.
+There exists a line bundle $\mathcal{L}$ on $X$ such that $B_X(c_1(\mathcal{L}),c_1(\mathcal{L}))>0$ if and only if $X$ is projective. \end{thm} The notion of \emph{primitively symplectic orbifold} (introduced for the first time by Fujiki in \cite{Fujiki}) is a weaker version of the notion of irreducible symplectic orbifold where the simple connectedness of the smooth locus is omitted (Defintion \ref{VS}).
+The projectivity criterion is in particular needed to understand the Käher cone of a general (IHS) orbifolds (cf. \cite[Proposition 5.1]{Huybrechts5} and Corollary \ref{Kählercone}).
 Another important ingredient is the generalization of the \emph{twistor space} (cf. Section \ref{twisty}).
 Using the fact that orbifolds are locally quotients of smooth open sets by finite automorphism groups, we can generalize the definition of several objects of Riemannian geometry such as metrics or complex structures, etc. Using results of Campana \cite{Campana}, we can show that for an (IHS)-orbifold $X$ and a Kähler class $\alpha$ on $X$, we can find a Ricci flat metric $g$ and three complex structures in quaternionic relations $I$, $J$ and $K$ on $X$ with $\alpha=[g(\cdot,I\cdot)]$.
 Then as in the smooth case, the twistor space is the deformation parameterizing the complex structures $aI+bJ+cK$ with $(a,b,c)\in S^2$.